KaTeX/KaTeX/README.md

 default to a larger font size, this typically means that a 1cm kern in KaTeX will appear larger than 1cm in browser units.

+### Common Issues
+- Many Markdown preprocessors, such as the one that Jekyll and GitHub Pages use, have a "smart quotes" feature.
+This changes `'` to `’` which is an issue for math containing primes, e.g. `f'`.
+This can be worked around by defining a single character macro which changes them back, e.g. `{"’", "'"}`.
+- KaTeX follows LaTeX's rendering of aligned and *matrix environments.
+When displaying fractions one above another in these vertical layouts there may not be enough space between rows for people who are used to MathJax's rendering.
+  The distance between rows can be adjust by using `\\[0.1em]` instead of the standard line separator.
+- KaTeX does not support the `align` environment because LaTeX doesn't support `align` in math mode.
+You can define a macro that maps `align` to `aligned` to work aroudn this.

 ## Libraries

 ### Angular2+